Search

 According to a study on mycobacteria and footbaths, it’s helpful to avoid shaving your legs before getting a pedicure to prevent infection.
 Also, you can make the following observations upon entering a nail salon: Are the stations clean?
 Does the nail technician wash her hands between clients?
 Are there dirty tools lying around?
 In addition, you can inquire how the nail technicians and professionals clean their tools.

-Furthermore, Cassandra uses press-on nails as they are more affordable, and they also make it easier to prevent damage of the nails.
+Furthermore, Cassandra uses press-on nails as they are more affordable, and they also make it easier to prevent nail damage.